General practitioners care for, diagnose and treat the health problems of people and families in the community.

 - complete the Health Sciences First Year programme at Otago University, or the first year of either the Bachelor of Health Sciences or Bachelor of Science in Biomedical Science at Auckland University

-- complete a five-year Bachelor of Medicine and Bachelor of Surgery (MBChB) degree at Otago or Auckland
+- complete a six-year Bachelor of Medicine and Bachelor of Surgery (MBChB) degree at Otago or Auckland

 - work for two years as a house officer (supervised junior doctor) in a hospital